sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL-step-by-step - oracle-to-postgresql.md

 ### Task 3: Migrate the Stored Procedure

 In this task, we will migrate a single stored procedure.
-To do this, we will be using the **orafce** utility, which provides functions that are compatible with Oracle code.
+To do this, we will be using the **orafce** extension utility, which provides functions that are compatible with Oracle code.
 We will then call the procedure and view its results using a refcursor.

 1. Only one stored procedure **NW.SALESBYYEAR** is in use by the application.
 So, we will export this stored procedure from the Oracle database for analysis.
 Run the command below in `C:\ora2pg\nw_migration`.
     ```